HermiTech-LLC/Maintenance_Pred/README.md

 - Handles missing values
 - Feature engineering capabilities including interaction terms and polynomial features
+- Class imbalance handling using SMOTE
+- Hyperparameter tuning with GridSearchCV
+- Cross-validation with StratifiedKFold
-- Model training with early stopping to prevent overfitting
+- Model training with early stopping and model checkpoint to save the best model
-- Model evaluation with accuracy, loss, classification report, and confusion matrix
+- Model evaluation with accuracy, loss, classification report, confusion matrix, and ROC AUC score
 - Model and scaler saving for deployment
 - Visualization of training history